-Sometimes indeed the tragedy turns to comedy : for instance, "there was a certain Friar Minor of Provence who had eaten a partridge for his supper, and who then went to sleep.
+Sometimes indeed the tragedy turns to comedy: for instance, (571) "there was a certain Friar Minor of Provence who had eaten a partridge for his supper, and who then went to sleep.
 Wherefore that night in his sleep the Devil came and smote him with his fist, so that the Brother awoke in fear, and fell asleep again.
 Then came the Devil and smote him as before; and again the Brother fell asleep.
-Lo then a third time the Devil came and smote him mercilessly with his fist, so that the Brother awaked and cried in fear, 'Ah God! must I be slain for that I ate a partridge last night ?'
-To whom the Devil replied, 'Ye murmur, ye are ungrateful and discontented; I have taken from you the fruit of your prayers.'
-And with these words he departed from the friar, who now changed his life for the better : for perchance he had been faulty in those things whereof he was accused by the Devil."
+Lo then a third time the Devil came and smote him mercilessly with his fist, so that the Brother awaked and cried in fear, 'Ah God! must I be slain for that I ate a partridge last night?'
+To whom the Devil replied, 'Ye murmur, ve are ungrateful and discontented; I have taken from you the fruit of your prayers.'
+And with these words he departed from the friar, who now changed his life for the better: for perchance he had been faulty in those things whereof he was accused by the Devil.
+Hence we read that the blessed Francis said to his companion, one night when he was smitten of demons at the palace of a certain cardinal: "The demons are our Lord's bailiffs, whom He hath set apart to exercise men.
+For I believe that God hath suffered His bailiffs to fall upon us because our sojourn at the court of great folk is no good ensample to others."
 There is another charming story of a devil who entered into a peasant and made him talk Latin.
-"But he tripped in his Latin, whereat our Lector mocked him for his faults of grammar.
-To whom the demon said, 'I myself can speak Latin as well as thou, but the tongue of this boor is so gross and unhandy of speech, that for very uncouthness I can scarce wield it."
-Our chronicler presently goes on to relate another long and amusing, but very rambling story about a demoniac peasant who also talked Latin: Miss Macdonell, who has evidently somehow misunderstood it, goes out of her way to found upon it a very unjust accusation of unfriendliness against Salimbene himself.

-But it was not always the Devil who got the best of these discussions.
-A friar of the Mark Tapley type, who was crying aloud the praises of God at a time when such utterances were discouraged as undignified by monastic moralists, "was rebuked by the Devil, who said that this place was neither fitting nor honest for the praise of God.
-To whom the friar answered and said, 'I am so wont to praise God that I cannot cease therefrom; for I have learned in the Scriptures that He is everywhere, and should therefore everywhere be praised by His own, even as the Apostle saith "I will therefore that men pray in every place," wherefore even in this base place will I praise God with my mouth.
-For God abhorreth no uncleanness but the uncleanness of iniquity, But thou, wretch, who wert created to praise God in heaven. hast now lost it by thy pride.
-Prithee tell me now, wert thou of those who prayed the Lord to send them into the herd of swine ? ' To whom the demon said, 'Why askest thou this ?'
+"But he tripped in his Latin, whereat our Lector mocked him for his faults of gram-To whom the demon said, 'I myself can speak Latin as well as thou, but the tongue of this boor is so gross and unhandy of speech, that for very uncouthness I can scarce wield it."
+Our chronicler presently goes on to relate another long and amusing, but very rambling, story about a demoniac peasant who also talked Latin: Miss Macdonell, who has evidently somehow misunderstood it, goes out of her way to found upon it a very unjust accusation of unfriendliness against Salimbene aloud the praises of God at a time when such utterances were discouraged as undignified by monastic moralists, "was rebuked by the Devil, who said that this place was neither fitting nor honest for the praise of God.
+To whom the friar answered and said, 'I am so wont to praise God that I cannot cease therefrom: for I have learned in the Scriptures that He is everywhere, and should therefore everywhere be praised by His own, even as the Apostle saith "I will therefore that men pray in every place," wherefore even in this base place will I praise God with my mouth.
+For God abhorreth no uncleanness but the uncleanness of iniquity.
+But thou, wretch, who wert created to praise God in heaven, hast now lost it by thy pride.
+Prithee tell me now, wert thou of those who prayed the Lord to send them into the herd of swine?'
+To whom the demon said, 'Why askest thou this?'
 'Because,' said the friar, 'like cleaveth to like.
 Thou art a swine, unclean by nature and by name; thou lovest uncleanness and seekest uncleanness; for thou wert created to dwell in heaven, and now thou goest from dunghill to dunghill, and spiest out the cesspools.'
 At which words the devil was ashamed, and departed from him in confusion.
 For all demons are utterly confounded and put to shame by whatsoever recalleth their lost glory and the present misery which they have brought upon themselves."